DeepWiSe888/Octopus/source/arm/README.md

 # Lib
 Basic algothrithms and algorithm tasks.
 Embedded Eigen is using for matrix calculations.
-YOU SHOULD modify fpga_define.h according to your hardware env, if you are using FPGA.
+YOU SHOULD modify fpga_define.h according to your hardware environment, if you are using FPGA.

 # STM32F7
 User-Code for STM32F7 * FreeRTOS sys.